jnarayan81/parallelLastz/README.md

 # parallelLastz
-## blastz with multi-threads support.
+## Lastz with multi-threads support.

 Running Lastz (https://github.com/lastz/lastz) in parallel mode.
 This program is for single computer with multiple core processors.